21 Dragon Tail Hairstyles That Turn Heads Instantly

 Double dragon tails are the most festival-ready and costume-friendly version.
 The twin braids are popular for cosplay, Renaissance fairs, and party events where maximum drama is the goal.
 They also function as a practical summer style that keeps all hair off the neck.
 Teens and women in their twenties gravitate toward this bold variation.

-14. The Dragon Tail With Volume
+10. The Dragon Tail With Volume

 A teased or crimped dragon tail where each segment is backcombed before being fanned outward creates maximum volume — the scales stand tall and wide, creating the most dramatic, three-dimensional version.
 The volume makes the dragon tail look twice the size and gives it a wild, untamed, editorial quality.

 The volumized dragon tail is a red-carpet and editorial style that creates maximum visual impact.
-A root-lifting spray and backcombing before braiding builds the foundation.
+A root-lifting spray and backcombing before braiding build the foundation.
 Hairspray after fanning each segment locks the volume in place.
 This is not an everyday style — it is for parties, performances, and moments where you want every eye in the room.
 See our blow-dry guide for volume techniques.

-16. The Dragon Tail Ponytail
+11. The Dragon Tail Ponytail

 A high ponytail base with the dragon tail technique applied only to the ponytail — leaving the roots and sides sleek — creates a hybrid style.
 The structured pony base adds height while the segmented tail hanging below adds the dragon texture.
 The effect is sporty and dramatic simultaneously.